kilpkonn/msc-thesis/main.typ

     Average time increases about linearly.
   ]
 ) <tbl-depth-hyper-param>
-#todo("what is going on with depth 4, holes filled")

 With the depth of 2 the program manageds to generate a term that satisfies the type in 74.9% of the serches.
 In 11.0% of searches the generated term syntactically matches the original term.